citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 **March, 1846**

-At times I intend to study, to read, to learn, just to do something, dedicate myself to intellectual work, and thus forget my situation: I endeavor to flee from myself, but always, always thought pursues me, and, as the French writer says: *“Le chagrin monte en croupe et galope avec moi”*.
+At times I intend to study, to read, to learn, just to do something, dedicate myself to intellectual work, and thus forget my situation: I endeavor to flee from myself, but always, always thought pursues me, and, as the French writer says: *“Le chagrin monte en croupe et galope avec moi”*.[^18]

 A woman is essentially a loving being, and in all of life’s events wants only to shine before those loved by her.
 Vanity in her is for the sake of love, as for a man it is for ambition.
 For whom do I learn?
 My studies, my education, my talent, if it were true that I possess any, is all useless, for I can never inspire a feeling of admiration: I am alone, alone forever…